 The Creative Spark: How Imagination Made Humans Exceptional

-The one thing that on reflection bears clarification is that I personally am not an EC proponent.
+The one thing that needs clarification is that I personally am not an Evolutionary Creation (EC) proponent.
 This gets to the heart of why I left BioLogos…

 I no longer am a theistic evolutionist.
 Since I first became public in my work, I have never been intent on evangelizing evolution.
 For this reason, I am not well defined as an “evolutionist.”
 My worldview does not rest on evolution; it rests on Jesus, the one who rose from the dead.
 I am not well defined as a “theist” either, because I see great evil in this world justified by generic (and specific) theism; and I follow Jesus, who is much greater than theism.